FBrockmeyer/dwdaccess/README.md

     ##     Stationsname
     ## 848      Potsdam

-The weather station on the grounds of the university it is, click [here](https://www.openstreetmap.org/search?whereami=1&query=52.38124%2C13.06212#map=19/52.38124/13.06212) to see the location.
+The weather station on the grounds of the university Potsdam it is, click [here](https://www.openstreetmap.org/search?whereami=1&query=52.38124%2C13.06212#map=19/52.38124/13.06212) to see the location.
 As we have now identified potential data, we continue with the download of recent (air) temperature (and humidity)